-\begin{proof} We shall prove the statement placing a dot on strand $2$, and let the reader prove the remainder as an exercise (it follows by the same arguments).
-The calculation is straightforward but annoying.
-We are trying to understand the morphism \igc{1}{FRidotproof1} The first step is to resolve the rightmost flip as below, using (\ref{dot6}) twice. \igc{1}{FRidotproof2} Having written the final three terms suggestively, we see that the regions below the dotted line are familiar.
-In the first two pictures, the region below the dotted line is precisely the rightmost entry in the first row of Figure \ref{killerwrapgeneralfig}.
-Thus we need only deal with the third picture, for which the region below the dotted line is a fragment of the other entries of the first row.
 In the third picture, the region enclosed by the dotted box will be passed as input to the next flip map in the sequence.
 The dot coming into the next flip is green, not red, but it is still the 2nd to right input (which will remain true as we iterate this procedure).
 Therefore we may resolve the next flip map in the same way, to yield two diagrams which factor through the 2nd to right entry of the first row of Figure \ref{killerwrapgeneralfig}, and a final diagram which has a dot entering the next flip in the 2nd to right input.